What is PCOS?

 The exact cause of PCOS is not known.
-There is an inheritable component to PCOS which means women with the condition frequently have a mother or sister with PCOS.
-There is a fifty percent chance of getting PCOS if your mother has the condition.
-Many women with PCOS have a weight problem, so researchers are looking at the relationship between PCOS and the body’s ability to make insulin.
+There is an inheritable component to PCOS which means patients with the condition frequently have a parent or sibling with PCOS.
+There is a fifty percent chance of getting PCOS if your parent has the condition.
+Many people with PCOS have a weight problem, so researchers are looking at the relationship between PCOS and the body’s ability to make insulin.
 Insulin is a hormone that regulates the change of sugar, starches and other food into energy for the body’s use or for storage.
-Women with PCOS make too much insulin causes the ovaries to react and make too many male hormones.
+People with PCOS make too much insulin causes the ovaries to react and make too many male hormones.
 Insulin also disrupts how your ovaries mature and release eggs, creating irregular cycles.
 The disruption in normal functioning of the ovary in PCOS can lead to acne, excessive hair growth, weight gain and ovulation problems.

 What tests are used to diagnose PCOS?